LemuelCushing/january-uprising-seminar/main.md

 <h2>How to traverse this presentation</h2>

-Every horizontal section is a broad subject<br>
+Every horizontal <sup class="tp" title="Uminski, Sigmund H. “Two Polish Confederates.”
+Polish American Studies 23, no. 2 (1966): 65–81. http://www.jstor.org/stable/20147720.">[22]</sup> section is a broad subject<br>
 <code>←</code> and <code>→</code> arrows move between them<br>
 Use the <code>↑</code> and <code>↓</code> to travel deeper into a subject<br>
 --